dmpop/koreader-compendium/docs/15-koreader-rsync.md

 This way, I can back up everything by syncing the _Library_ directory and its entire contents using rsync.
 There are two ways to do that.

-The simplest approach is to connect the ereader on a machine that has rsync.
+The simplest approach is to connect the e-reader on a machine that has rsync.
 I use Linux Mint, so as soon as I plug my Kobo, the system automatically mounts it in _/media/$USER/KOBOeReader_.
 Then it's a matter of running the appropriate rsync command.
 For example:

 ```bash
 rsync -avh --delete /media/$USER/KOBOeReader/Library/ /path/to/backup/dir